 b) Electric airsoft rifles

 Airsoft AEGs (Automatic Electric Rifle) require a rechargeable battery, a charger, and a motor turning numerous ratioed gears that compress and release a spring.
-An AEG is one of the most popular kinds of airsoft rifles available, as it truly does mean you can point and shoot until you run out of ammo or battery power—whichever comes first.
+An AEG is one of the most popular kinds of rifles available, as it truly does mean you can point and shoot until you run out of ammo or battery power—whichever comes first.

 Upgrading an AEG is not too difficult, and in general, they perform well in most conditions.
 If you plan on playing most of the day, make sure you have a lot of batteries and BBs on hand.